Dien Bien

 Memory of the past - historical city with traces of war.

-A province in north-western Vietnam, Dien Bien adjoins Lai Chau Province and Son La Province of Vietnam, Van Nam Province of China and Phongsali province of Laos.
-It is constituted by 7 districts named Dien Bien, Dien Bien Dong, Muong Ang, Muong Cha, Muong Nhe, Tua Chua, Tuan Giao.
-The capital of the province is Dien Bien Phu, a city most known for its long and victorious history against French colonists on 7/5/1954.
+A province in north-western Vietnam, Dien Bien is bordered by Lai Chau Province and Son La Province of Vietnam, Van Nam Province of China, and Phongsali Province of Laos.
+It consists of seven districts: Dien Bien, Dien Bien Dong, Muong Ang, Muong Cha, Muong Nhe, Tua Chua, and Tuan Giao.
+The capital city, Dien Bien Phu, is renowned for its significant history, particularly its victorious stance against French colonists on May 7, 1954.

 Location and History

-Attaching with the historic victory of Dien Bien Phu campain is a wide range of vestiges which are well preserved until present.
-Each of the vestiges reminds Vietnamese people as well as the international public of a fierce but proud battlefield during resistance war against French invaders.
-Among those heroic vestiges, the underground hideout of French General De Castries should be the most eloquent evidence of the bravery of Vietnamese troops, who fought incessantly for 54 days and nights to seize it.
-This historical monument has been being well preserved that still maintains its original shape, dimension and structure.
+The historical victory of the Dien Bien Phu Campaign is associated with various well-preserved vestiges that serve as powerful reminders of this fierce but proud battlefield during the resistance against French invaders.
+Among these sites, the underground hideout of French General De Castries stands as a poignant testament to the bravery of Vietnamese forces, who fought relentlessly for 54 days and nights to capture it.
+This historical monument has been preserved to maintain its original shape, dimensions, and structure.

-Dien Bien Phu War Remnants a popular tour
+Dien Bien Phu War Remnants serve as popular tourist attractions.

-Another indispensible vestige to mention is the command post of Vietnamese soldiers hidden inside the forest of Muong Phang commune.
-Here, the renowned General Vo Nguyen Giap and Vietnamese military used to work and plan for the glorious Dien Bien Phu Victory.
+Another significant site is the command post of the Vietnamese army, located within the dense foliage of Muong Phang commune, where the famed General Vo Nguyen Giap and his command team orchestrated the strategy leading to the glorious victory at Dien Bien Phu.

-Besides, Muong Thanh Airfield, Doc Lap Hill, Him Lam Hill, Dien Bien Phu Victorious Statue and Dien Bien Phu Victory Museum are recommended to visit.
+Other recommended sites include Muong Thanh Airfield, Doc Lap Hill, Him Lam Hill, the Dien Bien Phu Victorious Statue, and the Dien Bien Phu Victory Museum.

 Unique Landscape